top of page

 + 1: I loved visiting the Central Food Hall for some local food, although this is not a restaurant, you can certainly find some Bulgarian food options among the isles.

+If you end up visiting any of these places, feel free to let me know which one became your favourite too.
+And if you are planning more underrated Europe trips, you may also enjoy my other food and travel guides across the Balkans and beyond.
 Hope you enjoyed my list of where to eat in Sofia, I absolutely loved the culinary experiences that this city has to offer.

 Disclaimer